Crowdfunding - financing or more?

 The purchase agreement contains a substitution clause limited until 30 September 2020.
 This provides for investors who applied for co-ownership during the crowdfunding campaign to enter into the purchase agreement.

 During this period, private investors and institutional investors, such as investment foundations or pension funds, apply to REC AG to acquire part of the purchase object in co-ownership.
 The rights and obligations arising from the publicly notarized purchase agreement can only be assigned in full to the investor group (crowd or co-owners' association).

 If there is no transfer of ownership to one or more third parties within the period, the purchase contract shall lapse.

 The campaign is successful.
-Already on August 7, 2020, 25 investors will be entered in the land register as new co-owners.
+As early as 7 August 2020, 25 investors will be entered in the land register as new co-owners.
 The investment amounts range between CHF 100,000 and CHF 1 million.
-50% of the purchase price will be financed by debt.
+50% of the purchase price will be debt-financed.

 A "management contract" is concluded between the investors and REC AG, by which the investors commission REC AG to "arrange and execute the purchase" of the specific investment property.
 As soon as the purchase price is received in an escrow account, REC AG is obliged to let the investors enter into the purchase agreement.
 Upon transfer of ownership to the investors on 7 August 2020, REC AG is entitled to a brokerage fee of 3% of the notarized purchase price.

 In addition to the purchase price and the broker's fee, the investor owes incidental purchase costs (notary's fees, lawyer's fees, etc.), which are paid by REC AG for the co-owners.